E-1027: E-1027 today

 After its lengthy restoration, E-1027 opened to the public in July 2021.
 Gray's original furniture has been removed from the house, and was sold in the early 1990s at the auction house Sotheby's.
 Replica furniture was to be supplied for the house by Zeev Aram, a champion of Gray's work.
 Plans for the renovation were prepared by the French government, who designated it as a French National Cultural Monument.
 As a result, the state of France and the city of Roquebrune Cap Martin - through the national agency "Conservatoire du littoral" - bought the villa in 1999 and made it secure provisionally.
 A signboard during the restoration designated the restoration as an initiative of the state of France, the department "Alpes Maritimes" and the city of Roquebrune (expenses to be borne 50% / 10% / 40% respectively).

 The house is owned by the Conservatoire du littoral, who have delegated responsibility for it to the local commune of Roquebrune-Cap-Martin.
 It was the wish of Roquebrune-Cap-Martin that the restoration of E-1027 be managed by the architect Renaud Barres, who had previously produced a study on a possible restoration of the house, and that Barres should work with Burkhardt Rukschcio, an architect who had restored modernist buildings.
 The French Ministry of Culture wished that the restoration be managed by Pierre-Antoine Gatier, the chief architect for historic monuments in the south of France, who had little experience of modern buildings.

 By 2013 the restoration had cost €600,000, and was criticised by Barres and Rukschcio who produced a "dossier which details, with convincing photographic evidence, departures from Gray's intent: thickening of metal rails, original glazing and light switches replaced by standard 21st-century products, a stair clumsily misplaced and mis-dimensioned, a colour scheme different from the 1929 version."
 In 2016, the Getty Foundation contributed a $200,000 grant to the ongoing restoration work.

 Visits are by guided tour only and for groups of no more than 12 persons.

 The production of a 2015 biographical film about Gray, The Price of Desire, supported part of the restoration.

+Villa E: A Novel, by Jane Alison

+In 2024, Australian author Jane Alison released a work of historical fiction called Villa E: A Novel.
+While the character based on Le Corbusier has a different name, many other details meticulously match the life of Eileen Gray and Le Corbusier, particularly geographically.